 Pratt’s time with the Rangers was highlighted by the powerhouse 1939-40 championship team, which Boucher and Conn Smythe both called the best they ever saw.
 Just four defensemen played for the Rangers the entire season: Pratt paired with another gifted two-way man in Heller, and Coulter paired with Muzz Patrick.
 Those four plus Dave Kerr in net combined for the best defensive team in Rangers history.
 In the 1940 semi-finals, Pratt scored the lone goal in game five to give the Rangers a 3-2 lead in the series.

 The Rangers Machine kept trucking through 1941-42 with the best record in the league and Pratt putting together another typically excellent year.
 But then World War II wreaked havoc on NHL rosters.
 Lester Patrick was even convinced the NHL would not operate in 1942-43.
 But the war did not directly cause the end of Pratt’s time with New York.
 He was one of the few returning regulars when the puck dropped on the 1942-43 season, but suffered what ended up being a minor injury in the sixth game of the year.
 For reasons that are unclear to me, Lester Patrick then traded Babe to Toronto in exchange for Hank Goldup and Red Garrett.
 Stan Fischler says the trade was made because the Rangers “needed bodies” to fill out the lineup, which would make more sense to me if more than two players headed to Broadway.
 There are also suggestions that Patrick reached the end of his rope putting up with Pratt’s big personality and drinking, though he had put up with it all just fine for a long time.
-Pratt himself did say, “I think Lester got a bit disturbed at some of my extracurricular activities.”4
+Pratt himself said of the trade, “I think Lester got a bit disturbed at some of my extracurricular activities.”4 5

 The trade immediately unlocked new levels of offense for Pratt.
 Toronto coach Hap Day gave him a blinding green light unlike anything he’d had in New York.
 It should be noted the overall level of talent in the league was suddenly dramatically lower and scoring went through the roof, but Pratt’s offensive explosion in Toronto is still mighty impressive.
 Here are my adjusted numbers for him with the Maple Leafs: